A gripping noir mystery introducing artless young detective Patrick Bird, set in Toronto’s Parkdale during the tumultuous ’60s.

 “I didn’t kill her.
 I had the thought, the idea.
 What’s the saying?
 The road to heaven is paved with bad intentions?”

-Sixteen-year-old Abbie Linklater has been missing from home for three days.
+Sixteen-year-old Abbie Linklater hasn’t been home for three days.
 Her mother believes Abbie’s getting an abortion.
 Her twin brother thinks she’s studying at the library.
-Her best friend could care less.
-Her father has no idea, but has an aversion to involving the police.
+Her best friend couldn’t care less.
+Her father has no idea; he just wants her home without involving the police.

-Before the sun sets on the first day of his investigation, Bird has roamed the streets of Toronto looking for a runaway, caught a drifter prowling in the Linklater’s backyard, been led to a creepy church with a cult-like following, sparred with the client, been hit by a car, and discovered some loose ends in a bank robbery gone wrong from a decade earlier.
+Before the sun sets on the first day of his investigation, as Bird roams the streets of Toronto looking for the runaway, he’s caught a drifter prowling in the Linklater’s backyard, stumbled into a creepy church with a belligerent minister, sparred with the client, been hit by a car, and discovered some loose ends in a bank robbery gone wrong a decade earlier.

-And that was all before he found the body.
+And that was before he found the body.